Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 == Normal Form Bisimulations in a Nutshell <sec-nf-bisim>

-Implicitly or explicitly, the main idea in all normal form (NF) bisimulations constructions, is to associate to each program a possibly infinite tree.
+Implicitly or explicitly, the main idea in all normal form (NF) bisimulation constructions, is to associate to each program a possibly infinite tree.
 Here, we will call these trees _normal form strategies_, that is, strategies for the _normal form game_.
 This induces a notion of program equivalence which holds whenever two programs have bisimilar associated strategies: _normal form bisimilarity_.

 These infinite trees are constructed by reducing the program to a normal form for some given reduction strategy---most usually some kind of head-reduction.
-The "head" of the normal form gives us the node of the tree, while the children are obtained by coinductively applying the same process to the subterms of the normal form.
-By now this process of splitting a normal forms into a head and a sequence of subterms should ring a bell...
+The "head" of the normal form gives us the node of the tree, while the children are obtained by coinductively applying the same process to all subterms of the normal form.
+By now this process of splitting a normal form into a head and a sequence of subterms should ring a bell...
 Although OGS and NF bisimulations have historically been introduced in reverse order, we can use our readily available knowledge of the OGS game to provide a very succinct and precise description of the normal form game.
-The NF game is nothing else than a restriction of the OGS game, where the server is only allowed to query the variables introduced by the last client move.
+The NF game is nothing but a restriction of the OGS game, where the server is only allowed to query the variables introduced by the last client move.

 Reusing our existing infrastructure of binding families and named observations, we express the NF game quite similarly to the OGS game, simply changing the